-We examine gender differences in willingness to compete, using a setting with exceptionally high stakes.
-Our data are from a long-running television game show where in every episode the winner of an elimination competition plays a game of chance worth hundreds of thousands of euros.
-At several stages of this competition, contestants face a choice between continuing to compete and opting out in exchange for a comparatively modest prize.
-When there is no strategic interaction between contestants, we observe the well-known pattern that women are less likely to compete than men, but this difference derives entirely from women avoiding competition against men.
-When there is strategic interaction and contestants should take the willingness to compete of their opponent into account, women again avoid competing against men.
-Men then seem to anticipate the lower competitiveness of female opponents, as evidenced by their greater tendency to compete against women.
+We examine gender differences in willingness to compete, using data from a TV game show where in each episode the winner of an elimination competition in expectation wins hundreds of thousands of euros.
+At several stages of the elimination competition, contestants face a choice between continuing to compete and opting out in exchange for a comparatively modest prize.
+When there is no strategic interaction embedded in this choice, we observe the well-known pattern that women compete less than men, but this difference derives entirely from women avoiding competition against men.
+When there is strategic interaction and contestants should factor in their opponents’ willingness to compete, women again tend to avoid competing against men; men then seem to anticipate the lower competitiveness of female opponents, as evidenced by their greater propensity to compete against women.
 Ability differences are unlikely to explain these results.
-Our findings show that the gender difference in willingness to compete also occurs in a setting with exceptionally high stakes and underline the importance of the gender of competitors.
-The results are particularly relevant for understanding and addressing the persistent gender gap at the male-dominated higher rungs of the career ladder.
+Our findings show that the gender difference in willingness to compete that is well-documented in the experimental economics literature also occurs in a quasi-experimental real-world setting with exceptionally high stakes, and underline the importance of the gender of competitors.

-Keywords: gender differences, competitiveness, willingness to compete, game show
+Keywords: gender gap, gender differences, competitiveness, willingness to compete

 JEL Classification: D91, J16